 Ever since I sold my DSLR, I don’t use this as much anymore but I still keep it because I can use it to mount my Osmo Mobile 2 to awkward things like trees and railings.
 It works well.

 Crumpler 7 Million Dollar Home

 My fun and stylish camera bag.
-It can fit my DSLR, 2 lenses, GorillaPod, and most of my GoPro gear.
-I’ve had it for over 2 years now and still love it.
+I’ve had it for over 5 years now and I still love it.